On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Asymptotic Properties of Rejection and Importance Sampling Algorithm

 \subsection{Efficient Proposal Distributions}

-Whilst using the prior and the posterior leads to asymptotically inefficient estimators, it will be seen that there exist practical proposal distributions that avoid this inefficiency.
 Consider proposing the parameter value from a location-scale family.
-That is our proposal is of the form $\sigma_{n}\Sigma^{1/2}\bX+\mu_{n}$, where $\bX\sim q(\cdot)$, $E[\bX]=0$ and $Var[\bX]=I_{p}$.
+That is our proposal is of the form $\sigma_{n}\Sigma^{1/2}\bX+\mu_{n}$, where $\bX\sim q(\cdot)$, $E(\bX)=0$ and $\mbox{var}(\bX)=I_{p}$.
 This defines a general form of proposal density, where the center, $\mu_{n}$, the scale rate, $\sigma_{n}$, the scale matrix, $\Sigma$ and the base density, $q(\cdot)$, all need to be specified.
-We will give conditions under which such a proposal density results in estimators that are not inefficient.
+We will give conditions under which such a proposal density results in estimators that are efficient.